Research

 Current research projects

-1. Modelling of rain rate and rain attenuation based on local precipitation measurements and ERA5 products in Cochabamba region.
+3. Modelling of rain rate and rain attenuation based on local precipitation measurements and ERA5 products in Cochabamba region.
+Funded by UPB.
+(2021 to date)

 Concluded projects